Source: OJ L, 2024/1624, 19.6.2024

 9. the internal communication of the obliged entity’s internal policies, procedures and controls, including to its agents, distributors and service providers involved in the implementation of its AML/CFT policies;

-10. a policy on the training of employees and, where relevant, agents and distributors with regard to measures in place in the obliged entity to comply with the requirements of this Regulation, Regulation (EU) 2023/1113 and any administrative act issued by any supervisormeans the body entrusted with responsibilities aimed at ensuring compliance by obliged entities with the requirements of this Regulation, including AMLA when performing the tasks entrusted to it in Article 5(2) of Regulation (EU) 2024/1620;;
+10. a policy on the training of employees and, where relevant, agents and distributors with regard to measures in place in the obliged entity to comply with the requirements of this Regulation, Regulation (EU) 2023/1113 and any administrative act issued by any supervisor;

 2. internal controls and an independent audit function to test the internal policies and procedures referred to in point (a) of this paragraph and the controls in place in the obliged entity; in the absence of an independent audit function, obliged entities may have this test carried out by an external expert.

 2. The internal policies, procedures and controls set out in the first subparagraph shall be recorded in writing.
-Internal policies shall be approved by the management body in its management functionmeans the management body responsible for the day-to-day management of the obliged entity;.
+Internal policies shall be approved by the management body in its management function.
 Internal procedures and controls shall be approved at least at the level of the compliance manager.

 1. The obliged entities shall keep the internal policies, procedures and controls up-to-date, and enhance them where weaknesses are identified.